 In this article, we will look at some of the top companion and social robots for the elderly.

-ElliQ is an an “aging companion”, launched by Intuition Robotics, a startup founded in Israel in 2016.
-Designed to keep elders active, independent and engaged, ElliQ is a robot-associate named after Norse goddess that represents old age.
-ElliQ is a tabletop that illuminates when you name it.
-Besides wellness and environmental monitoring, it uses machine learning and computer vision to provide proactive suggestions, entertainment and activities.
+ElliQ is an “aging companion,” launched by Intuition Robotics, a startup founded in Israel in 2016.
+Designed to keep elders active, independent, and engaged, ElliQ is a robot-associate named after Norse goddess that represents old age.
+ElliQ is a tabletop that illuminates when you call it.
+Besides wellness and environmental monitoring, it uses machine learning and computer vision to provide proactive suggestions, entertainment, and activities.

 Its design was inspired by the animation lamp in the Pixar logo.
-ElliQ does not have face, arms or legs, but talks while keeping her human partner active and active.
+ElliQ does not have a face, arms or legs, but talks while keeping her human partner active and active.
 The robot imitates user-to-user head motions.
 She can look up and be excited.
-ElliQ as an easy-to-use social partner.
-She answers her phone, reads emails and plays her partner’s music.
+ElliQ is an easy-to-use social partner.
+She answers her phone, reads emails, and plays her partner’s music.

 A successor to RIBA (2009) and RIBA-II (2011), ROBEAR is lighter than its predecessors, weighing just 140 kilograms compared to RIBA-II’s 230 kilograms, and it incorporates several features that enable it to exert force in a gentle way.

 Founded in 2013, Luvozo created SAM, a robot companion that enhances the quality of life for elderly and disabled people.
-This daily companion aims to prevent the isolation of elderly people and to prevent them from falling.
-In July 2015, Luvozo began testing SAM in a leading senior community in Washington, D.C.
+This daily companion aims to prevent the isolation of older people and to prevent them from falling.
+In July 2015, Luvozo began testing SAM is a leading senior community in Washington, D.C.

-The robot has a display and cameras that nurses can use to visually track and make sure they are good.
-This reduces employee intervention and travel, maximizing time and task management.
+The robot has a display and cameras that nurses can use to track and make sure they are good visually.
+This reduces employee intervention and travel, maximizing time, and task management.
 The humanoid also has sensors and SAM Fall Assessment System software.
 This technological package allows him to move, thus preventing falls by identifying the pitfalls.
-It’s mobile robot telepresence.
+It’s a mobile robot, telepresence.
 Older people can see and interact with their on-screen interlocutors.
 They feel accompanied and obviously, feel less alone.

 Zora is an interactive caregiver who joins residents in aerobics and singing, playing games and reading.
 Zora weighs only 5,7 kg and is just over 57 cm.
 While Zora is small, she speaks an impressive nineteen languages.
 Zora takes care of both children and adults.

 Controlled by health professionals via tablet, Zora can lead a physical therapy class, read TV shows, weather forecasts, or local news.
-Assisted living facilities adopt Zora to keep their residents entertained and active with dance and exercise.
+Assisted living facilities in adopting Zora to keep their residents entertained and active with dance and exercise.